Shahed-i/SENG438Labs/Lab1/seng438-a1.md

 ## Regression Testing (Verification of Defect Fixes)

 This section is to be performed as a group.
-The defects reported in the twoprevious stages of testing can be divided among the group members and can beretested individually.
+The defects reported in the two previous stages of testing can be divided among the group members and can beretested individually.

 1. Download the updated version (version 1.1) of the ATM simulation system from blackboard.
 This version of the system has been partially fixed by imaginary developers based on the defect reports previously existing.